With thoughtful luminescence, Elizabeth Messina offers an intimate study of the female portrait

 Related: How to get a blurry background in portraits

-On motherhood & the female
+On motherhood & the female portrait

-“Capturing motherhood and showing other women how beautiful they are is one of my greatest joys as a photographer,” she shares.
+“Capturing motherhood and showing other women how they are is one of my greatest joys as a photographer,” she shares.
 “I think when I became a mother, it opened up a part of me both personally and in my work.
 I became so drawn to capturing the feeling of love that I had with my own children.
 Motherhood is fleeting and intense.
 Each stage seems so overwhelming and yet is gone just as you get your bearings.”

 elizabeth messina mother with her childrem